wheelercj/pzq/README.md

 * A sound notifies you when a timer has run out.
 * Names and wait times are saved automatically so the app can be restarted any time if needed.
 * Many intuitive keyboard shortcuts (see below), but you will probably only need a few of them.
+* A clean look.
+No buttons on screen means no confusion for guests.
+* Choose between a GUI or a TUI (either a graphical or a textual user interface).
 * If you're using the TUI, you can easily add [color](https://rich.readthedocs.io/en/latest/appendix/colors.html) and style to the welcome message and other text in settings using [Rich markup](https://rich.readthedocs.io/en/latest/markup.html).

 ## usage

 This app is currently only being provided as source code.
 With Python on your device, you can download the source code, install the dependencies with `pip install -r requirements.txt`, and then run zq with the terminal command `python3 main.py` for Mac or Linux or `py main.py` for Windows while in the app's folder.
+This runs the TUI version of the app; to run the GUI version, use `python3 main.py gui` or `py main.py gui`.
 If you will use this often, you might want to [create your own terminal command](https://wheelercj.github.io/notes/pages/20220320181252.html) to make running zq easier.

 ## keyboard shortcuts

 * `h` toggles keyboard shortcut help.
 * `@` shows info about this app.
+* `Ctrl` (or `Cmd`) and `+` or `-` to increase or decrease font size.
+Some terminals don't support this.
 * `o` opens the settings.
 Restart to apply changes.
 * `a` allows you to enter a student's name to add them to the queue.
 * `n` brings the next student to the front of the queue, and rotates the previously front student to the end.